yblezcanos/playwright-01/README.md

     ```

 By using `dotenv`, you can keep your configuration settings and sensitive information separate from your code, making your project more secure and easier to manage.

+## Global Setup for dotenv

+Instead of importing `dotenv` in each test file, you can set up a global configuration file that loads the environment variables once for all your tests.

+### Creating a Global Setup File

+1. Create a global setup file, for example, `global-setup.ts` in the root of your project:

+    ```typescript
+    import { FullConfig } from '@playwright/test';
+    import dotenv from 'dotenv';

+    async function globalSetup(config: FullConfig) {
+        dotenv.config();
+    }

+    export default globalSetup;
+    ```

+2. Update your Playwright configuration file (`playwright.config.ts`) to use the global setup file:

+    ```typescript
+    import { defineConfig } from '@playwright/test';

+    export default defineConfig({
+        globalSetup: require.resolve('./global-setup'),
+        // other configurations
+    });
+    ```

+By using a global setup file, you only need to load the environment variables once, and they will be available in all your test files without needing to import `dotenv` in each one.

+## Windows Environment Vars
+- setx /m NODE_ENV dev
+- echo %NODE_ENV%
+- echo %PATH%